List of Doctors characters introduced in 2023: Kirsty Millar

-Stamell appeared on the BBC topical Morning Live in March 2023 to talk about her time on Doctors, where she said that she was grateful to be given a character backstory that did not revolve around being disabled.
+Stamell appeared on the BBC topical series Morning Live in March 2023 to talk about her time on Doctors, where she said that she was grateful to be given a character backstory that did not revolve around being disabled.
 Presenter Gethin Jones remarked that Kirsty does not reference her dwarfism, which Stamell replied that she is thankful for.
-She felt that since Kirsty's family and colleagues would be used to her condition, there would be no point in talking about it since it is part of her everyday life.
+She felt that because Kirsty's family and colleagues would be used to her condition, there would be no point in talking about it since it is part of her everyday life.
 Since Stamell has an Australian-influenced accent from her time living there, Sam Quek asked how she had learned the Brummie dialect.
-She recalled listening to audiobooks narrated by Jess Phillips and Alison Hammond and said that she was influenced by their accents.
-Stamell struggled to pick up the accent at first, but began to feel more comfortable using it the longer she had stayed in the role.
+Stamell recalled listening to audiobooks narrated by Jess Phillips and Alison Hammond and said that she was influenced by their accents.
+She struggled to pick up the accent at first, but began to feel more comfortable using it the longer she had stayed in the role.
+Alongside Atwill and Benn, Stamell was nominated for the Best Family accolade at the 2023 British Soap Awards.

+Stamell departed the role in 2024 and Kirsty's final episode was broadcast on 25 September 2024.
+Despite Doctors being confirmed to end in December 2024, Stamell's departure prior to finale was not announced to the public and was instead left as a surprise to viewers.
+Following her exit, Stamell said that her favourite storyline was Kirsty's romance with Dave Burns (Gareth Berliner).
+Berliner is Stamell's real-life husband and she revealed that her favourite scene was one that never aired, of Dave trying to seduce Kirsty with French cuisine when Berliner dropped a baguette.

 Nina Bulsara

-Dr. Nina Bulsara, portrayed by Wendi Peters, made her first appearance on 20 February 2023.
-Peters began filming on Doctors in October 2022 and announced her casting on the BBC topical series Morning Live on 2 November 2022.
-Peters, who rose to prominence for portraying Cilla Battersby-Brown on Coronation Street, said that Nina is a completely different character.
-Her backstory involves growing up as the daughter of two solicitors who went on to marry a consultant who died from a stroke.
-Peters described Nina as a headstrong woman who "knows what she wants" and hoped that she would get it.
+Dr. Nina Bulsara, portrayed by Wendi Peters, first appeared on 20 February 2023.
+Peters began filming for Doctors in October 2022 and announced her casting on the BBC topical series Morning Live on 2 November 2022.
+Prior to being cast as Nina, Peters had portrayed Nicky Connelly in a 2021 episode of Doctors.
+Peters clarified that Nina is a different and unconnected character.
+On Peters' casting, executive producer Mike Hobson said: "we are absolutely delighted to welcome Wendi to the Doctors cast.
+She is a familiar face every soap fan will recognise and we know she will be brilliant in this role."

 Helen Daly of the Radio Times described Nina as "a chatterbox who has an opinion on everything and everyone" and opined that while she can be overbearing for her fellow colleagues, she is "a ray of light and will always find the positive in any difficult situation".
 Daly wrote that Nina would be a good addition to the cast, as well as Metro's Calli Kitson being intrigued by the character.
-Doctors co-star Elisabeth Dermot Walsh posted online that she was excited for viewers to meet the "charming, dynamic and maddening character".
+Peters' co-star Elisabeth Dermot Walsh posted online that she was excited for viewers to meet the "charming, dynamic and maddening character".
+Also writing for the Metro, Chris Hallam described Nina as "bossy, interfering and annoying".